Atharv-Sathe/HandyScripts/README.md

 2. **Configuration**: Before you can use the script, you need to configure the trigger words and associated file paths.
 Open the `open.ps1` script in a text editor and locate the `$filePaths` dictionary.
 Uncomment the lines and replace `[TriggerWord1]`, `[TriggerWord2]`, etc. with your desired trigger words, and replace `[FilePath1]`, `[FilePath2]`, etc. with the full paths to the files you want to open with those trigger words.

-3. **Execution**: To run the script, open a PowerShell terminal and navigate to the directory containing the `open.ps1` script.
+3. **Execution**: To run the script, open a PowerShell terminal.
 Use the following command to run the script:

     ```
     open.ps1 YourTriggerWord